zkotti/fun-in-lockdown/guide.md

 ## <a name="board-games"></a>Board Games
 This category has no interesting activities yet.

+### Online board games
+Below you may find some interesting websites where you can play different board games along with your friends:

+* [Scribbl](https://skribbl.io/): skribbl.io is a free multiplayer drawing and guessing game.
+One game consists of a few rounds in which every round someone has to draw their chosen word and others have to guess it to gain points!
+The person with the most points at the end of game will then be crowned as the winner! (*Source: https://skribbl.io/)*
+* [Playing cards](https://playingcards.io/): PlayingCards.io simply provides a synchronized card playspace.
+It's up to you to start the game, enforce rules, and determine the winner, just like a real deck of cards!
+* [Rento](https://playrento.com/): Rento is online multiplayer monopoly clone.
+The game is for 2 to 6 players and you can play it online versus friends, offline versus bots.
+In the game you trade lands, build houses, win auctions, go and most importantly - have fun.
+Your goal is to acquire monopoly and bankrupt the other players. (*Source: https://playrento.com/*)
+* [Pretend you 're xyzzy](https://pyx-1.pretendyoure.xyz/zy/game.jsp): Pretend You're Xyzzy is a Cards Against Humanity clone! *([github repo](https://github.com/ajanata/PretendYoureXyzzy))*

 ## <a name="music"></a>Music
 Music is probably the best way to survive while at home.
 Whether you headbang while doing your assignments, sing in the shower or leave the computer to stretch your fingers with that chord, you have probably already noticed that slight brightening to your soul.